Full Motion Video

 - Hidden items can be hidden

 Final Score: 7 / 10 – Solid

 - D’s disc PSRM numbers are out of whack.
-Disc 2 comes AFTER Disc 3’s, when they should both be sequential.
-This is more than likely due to WARP not realizing they would need a 3rd disc, considering the other versions only 2.
-So instead of breaking the game up at the end, they broke it up in the middle.
+Disc 2 comes AFTER Disc 3’s when they should both be sequential.
+This is more than likely due to WARP not realizing they would need a 3rd disc, considering the other versions are only having 2.
+Instead of breaking the game up at the end, they broke it up in the middle.

 - Sony’s version comes on 3 Discs.
 All other versions come on 2.